infosecprakhar/IoT-Guardian/README.md

 These flows are invoked from the `AppContext.tsx` when a user interacts with features like "Generate Baseline" or "Detect Anomalies" on the device details page.

-## Deployment

-This project is configured for deployment with **Firebase App Hosting** using the `apphosting.yaml` file.

-To deploy:

-1. Ensure you have the [Firebase CLI](https://firebase.google.com/docs/cli) installed and configured.
-2. Set up a Firebase project and enable App Hosting.
-3. Follow the Firebase App Hosting deployment instructions, which typically involve commands like:
-    ```bash
-    firebase init apphosting
-    firebase deploy
-    ```

-Ensure your `GOOGLE_API_KEY` is set as a secret in your Firebase App Hosting backend configuration.

 ## Contributing